 You will be required to have an IID installed on your vehicle as a condition of driving (with a limited license) in Connecticut for the following offenses:

 Connecticut OUI Resources

 The law can be quite complicated, particularly when criminal charges are involved.
 If you have been charged with a OUI in Connecticut, keep in mind that you may be facing more than just fines.
 An experienced attorney will protect your interests and help you get the best outcome possible, including the avoidance of jail time in some instances.
-A good first step is to have a DUI attorney review your case for free.
+Get started today and find a Connecticut OUI attorney near you.